-At the reporting date, the Consolidated Entity had no significant concentration of credit risk outside of the Group with any single counterparty or group of counterparties.
+At the reporting date, the Consolidated Entity had no significant concentration of credit risk outside of the Group with any single counterparty or group of counterparties other than with related parties.
 In accordance with the policies determined by the Board of Directors, credit risk is spread among a number of counterparties.
 The counterparties to derivative financial instruments consist of a number of prime financial institutions.